No products in the cart.

 Another method is to take your orchids to the sink.
 Use filtered water at the base of your flower.
 Doing this prevents moisture from getting on the leaves, and the soil gets wet.
 When you notice the liquid flowing out the holes at the bottom, take a wooden spoon and tap the sides of the pot.
 You will see more liquid flow out.

-Place your plants back in their preferred spots and do this every few days during summer.
+Place your outdoor plants back in their preferred spots and do this every few days during summer.
 In winter, once a week watering is enough.

 Cymbidium Orchid Lighting Condition